juanzuloaga/GEOBON_Toolbox/README.md

-This toolbox provides a compilation of models, tools , approaches and other means for measuring, monitoring and assessing multiple facets of biodiversity and ecosystem services.
+[The GEO BON Toolbox](https://juanzuloaga.github.io/GEOBON_Toolbox/docs/index.html) provides a compilation of models, tools , approaches and other means for measuring, monitoring and assessing multiple facets of biodiversity and ecosystem services.

 It is aimed to help multiple partners in planning and evaluating decisions and policies in a region of interest.